cerebralnomad/Recipe-Scribe/README.md

 ## Usage

-On the first run of the program a file named CONFIG will be created in the directory where the program resides.
+On the first run of the program a file named recipe_scribe.conf will be created in ~/.config.
 Click Config in the menu to set your default save path.
 This will be where the save dialog starts when saving a file and should be the root directory of your recipe folder.
 Not setting this will cause the save dialog to default to the program folder and require unnecessary navigation to